Resilience for Regular Path Queries: Towards a Complexity Classification: Abstract

 The \emph{resilience problem} for a query and an input set or bag database is to compute the minimum number of facts to remove from the database to make the query false.
 In this paper, we study how to compute the resilience of Regular Path Queries (RPQs) over graph databases.
 Our goal is to characterize the regular languages $L$ for which it is tractable to compute the resilience of the existentially-quantified RPQ built from~$L$.

 We show that computing the resilience in this sense is tractable (even in combined complexity) for all RPQs defined from so-called \emph{local languages}.
 By contrast, we show hardness in data complexity for RPQs defined from the following language classes (after reducing the languages to eliminate redundant words): all finite languages featuring a word containing a repeated letter, and all languages featuring a specific kind of counterexample to being local (which we call \emph{four-legged} languages).
 The latter include in particular all languages that are not \emph{star-free}.
 Our results also imply hardness for all non-local languages with a so-called \emph{neutral letter}.
-We last highlight some remaining obstacles towards a full dichotomy.
+We last show tractability for some classes of non-local languages, namely the so-called \emph{bipartite chain languages} and \emph{one-dangling languages}, and highlight some remaining obstacles towards a full dichotomy.

 \begin{toappendix} \crefalias{section}{appendix} \crefalias{subsection}{appendix} \end{toappendix}